-The College will pay to the employee on military leave the difference between the pay the employee receives from the United States for the service necessitating leave and his or her regular rate of pay, up to a maximum of two weeks.
+The College pays the employee on military leave the difference between the pay the employee receives from the United States for the service necessitating leave and their regular rate of pay, up to a maximum of two weeks.

-The employee also may use any available personal days or vacation time that accrued prior to the commencement of his or her service.
+The employee also may use any available personal days or vacation time that accrued prior to the commencement of their service.
 Any military leave in excess of designated personal days or vacation time will be unpaid.